-This post will examine the inadequacies of IELTS course books in preparing students for the listening test and suggest some alternatives, principally raising awareness of connected speech and giving students time to analyse what they have heard post-listening.
+This post will teach you about connected speech, the inadequacies of IELTS textbooks in preparing students for the listening test and suggest some alternatives for preparing from home.

 Many learners are used to sympathetic teachers talking clearly and emphatically.
 They often focus on how the individual word sounds and this problem becomes worse the more removed their language is from English.